 This question is particularly pressing in the ‘super year’ of 2021 with a pivotal climate COP26, the China-hosted Convention on Biological Diversity (CBD) COP15 in Kunming, and the imminent release of China’s 14th five-year plan (FYP).

-Join this IIED Debates event, hosted in partnership with the Green Economy Coalition (GEC), on Monday, 1 March 2021 to hear researchers and experts on China and green economy discuss China’s unique approach to green economic policy.
+In this IIED Debates event, hosted in partnership with the Green Economy Coalition (GEC), on Monday, 1 March 2021,we heard researchers and experts on China and green economy discuss China’s unique approach to green economic policy, and reflected on the themes of the GEC paper ‘Engaging with China's ecological civilisation: a pathway to a green economy?'
+(PDF), authored by IIED’s Lila Buckley.

-The speakers will discuss the implications of eco-civilisation for policy outcomes in the 14th FYP, as well as international development financing and key international processes (UNFCCC, CBD, Sustainable Development Goals) in 2021 and beyond.
+The speakers discussed the implications of eco-civilisation for policy outcomes in the 14th FYP, as well as international development financing and key international processes (UNFCCC, CBD, Sustainable Development Goals) in 2021 and beyond.

 About the speakers